ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 ![image](https://github.com/ednieuw/Arduino-ESP32-Nano-Wordclock/assets/12166816/d5d450ce-df3c-4274-94ba-184792a7ee3d)

-Build your own word clock with one or four languages with an Arduino ESP32 Nano.<br>
+Build your own word clock with WS2812 RGB or SK6812 RGBW LEDs showing one or four languages with an Arduino ESP32 Nano.<br>
 The sketch will also work with other ESP32 boards but with different pin numbering.<br>
 [See the basic communication sketch stripped from the word clock functions here.](https://github.com/ednieuw/ESP32Communications)<br><br>
 [Use the word clock selector page to compare other software/hardware designs to make.](https://github.com/ednieuw/WordclockSelector)<br>

-The clock can be controlled with an app on your phone, a web page in a browser or with a serial cable connected to your PC, a rotary encoder, an IR-remote controller or (membrane) keypad.<br>
+The clock can be controlled with:
+- an app on your phone,
+- a web page in a browser,
+- a serial cable connected to your PC,
+- a rotary encoder,
+- an IR-remote controller,
+- a (membrane) keypad,
+- a time sender app.<br>

 <img alt="image" src="https://github.com/user-attachments/assets/e150fc48-650f-4d71-bbd8-eef1fb64d26b" style="width:90%;"  />
 <br>In Chrome, since dec 2025,  you can split a TAB to see the Web page and the respone in one TAB. <br><br>